DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 So, what are the take home points?
 - Computers can be very exact.
 - R has some confusing ideas about storing variables, assigning types to basic variables and you need to think carefully about what "equals" means.
+This isn't because R is confused, but because it is trying to be helpful.
+It is generally guessing what data types make sense for your variable (but you can specify if you want).
+However if for some operations it needs variables of certain data types R will *coerce* the variable to the right type.

-Group exercises: How would you get `R` to coerce `x` and `y` to be exactly the same?
+Question 12: How would you get `R` to coerce `x` and `y` to be exactly the same?
 How about `a` and `b`?

 Let's coerce b into a logical/Boolean